Taste Testing Manitou Springs’ Mineral Waters

 Yes, it’s a touristy thing to do but a fun family activity and a wonderful way to see this quaint and historic town.
 The kids enjoyed looking for the fountains even though they spent more time spitting out the water than drinking them.
 We’re hoping the small amount we drank of mineral water gave us a bit of a health benefit.

-Visiting Manitou Springs Mineral Water Fountains Tips and Basics
+Tips for Visiting Manitou Springs Mineral Water Fountains

 - Stop by the Visitor’s Center (354 Manitou Avenue) to get a map and sampling cups.